csc7/PP5_CI_GDEC/README.md

 git commit -m "Your update commit message" git push heroku main

-You can also set automatic deployments by going to Heroku website, "Deploy" section of your_app_name, and connecting to GitHub (after serching for your_app_name in the corresponding "Connect to GitHub" section and finally clicking on the "Enable Automatic Deploys" button at the bottom).
+You can also set automatic deployments by going to Heroku website, "Deploy" section of your_app_name, and connecting to GitHub (after searching for your_app_name in the corresponding "Connect to GitHub" section and finally clicking on the "Enable Automatic Deploys" button at the bottom).

 In settings.py file, you can set the DEBUG variables as follows if you want to control the debug mode from Heroku Config Vars:
 'DEVELOPMENT' in os.environ